 Procedure for Faculty Self-Evaluation for ESP Rank Promotion

 All multi-year contract faculty at UNCSA are ranked.
 You never have to apply for Rank Promotion, although you will always have to go through a separate process of Contract Reappointment.
-If you do apply for Rank Promotion, the Engaged and Sustained Professoriate (ESP) system at UNCSA allows for three (3) possibilities: promotion from Instructor to Assistant Professor; from Assistant Professor to Associate Professor; from Associate Professor to Professor (sometimes referred to as Full Professor).
+If you do apply for Rank Promotion, the Engaged and Sustained Professoriate (ESP) system at UNCSA allows for two (2) possibilities: promotion from Assistant Professor to Associate Professor and from Associate Professor to Professor (sometimes referred to as Full Professor).

 The Self-evaluation portion of the Rank Promotion application has three steps: